albar965/littlenavmap-manual/src/en/SEARCH.rst

 .. _airport-search-ident:

-Ident in Airport Search
+Ident and Names in Airport Search
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The input field ``Ident`` in the airport search tab searches for all available airport identifiers.
+The input field ``Ident, name, city, state, province, country or area code`` in the airport search tab searches for all available airport identifiers and names.
-These are:

 -  ``Ident``: Mostly equal to ICAO code but can be differnt especially for small airfields.
 X-Plane
    uses partially an unofficial code in this field like ``XPA000B``.
 Available for all simulators and